mdxtoc/qtpi/docs/qtpi_description.md

 Because I didn't know how to add one-way channels to the language, if you read from the *dispose* channel you get a new qbit.
 Ho ho?

+<a name="restrictions"></a>
 ## Restrictions

 Qbits are big fragile things.
 They are measured, sent through gates, transmitted through channels.
 Protocol descriptions (e.g. QKD) talk of processes sending qbits to each other and separately communicating information like basis and value over classical channels.
-So although you could reasonably expect to be able to make lists of qbits, tuples of qbits and the like, for simplicity of description of protocols you cannot.
+So although you are able to make lists of qbits, tuples of qbits and the like, for simplicity of description of protocols, because of these restrictions you cannot do anything with them.
 This also massively simplifies *resourcing*: see [the resourcing document](./ownership.html) for explanation.

-The qbit world is further separated from the classical world by restrictions on bindings and functions.
-The binding restriction simplifies resource-checking, but it's really there for aesthetic reasons.
+These restrictions, then, attempt to give you a language in which qbits are known only by a single name at any time.
+This simplifies the description of protocols, I believe, and it simplifies resource-checking, but it's really there for aesthetic reasons.

-It is impossible to branch according to the state or identity of a qbit.
+It is also impossible to branch according to the state or identity of a qbit.
 (In unsimulated real life you couldn't ...)

   * **A channel is either `^qbit` or `^classical`**.